 The wrist shot is a big part of today’s NHL.
 It’s arguably the most used shot and the most powerful offensive weapon.
 It might not be as flashy as the slap shot but, when executed properly, a wrist shot can be both stylish and effective.

-Players like Alex Ovechkin have mastered this shot and turned it into poetry of movement and skill.
+Meta players like Alex Ovechkin have mastered this shot and turned it into poetry of movement and skill.
 Depending on your Be a Pro player archetype, you might find similar levels of success with the wrist shot in NHL 22.

 Doing the wrist shot in with hybrid controls seems easy but it takes some time to get the hang of it.
 Read on and learn when and how to do the wrist shot in NHL 22.